How to Naturally Treat Bipolar Disorder

 • Initial Phase – You and your therapist will explore how bipolar episodes in the past have disrupted your daily routines.

 • Intermediate Phase – Designing a new structure for your social rhythms (i.e. setting a schedule for when you should go to bed and wake up).
-In this phase, it’s common to chart down various aspects of your life, such as your mood, sleeping, eating, and exercising habits.
+In this phase, it’s common to chart down various aspects of your life, such as your mood, sleeping, eating, and exercise habits.

 • Maintenance Phase – Now that you’ve developed new social rhythms, it’s important to reinforce them so they become habitual.